Responses to the following posts are welcome through the Refuge Films contact page.

 One significant thing that has stuck with me since then is something the warden told me, that putting someone behind bars is the punishment.
 Once there, the system should help the convict improve himself and prepare to return to society as a productive, contributing member.
 I hope my film helps reinforce that message.
 Beyond that, I’ll let the work speak for itself.
 You can make pay-per-view requests through my contact page.

 Eventually, I will release Dostoevsky Behind Bars for free online viewing.
 In the meantime, I’ve have just released Artists In Absentia, a shorter documentary that serves as a sequel to the first.
-You can view it by clicking here.
+View the doc by clicking here.

 JANUARY 3, 2019 COMEDY + COLLABORATION = COMMUNITY